code100x/chess/README.md

 ## Usage

-Once you have installed the dependencies, you can start the servers by running the following command in separate terminal windows:

-Before running your code you need to add required environment variables: use the `.env.example`
+Before running your code you need to add the required environment variables: use the `.env.example`

-- We have 3 places where you need to add your personla credentials
+- We have 3 places where you need to add your credentials

 `apps/backend`
 ```bash